William Parker (privateer)

 William Parker (died 24 September 1618) was an English captain and privateer, and also Lord Mayor of Plymouth (English seaport town of Plymouth) in Devon, on the coast of southwest England, facing the English Channel, in the 17th century.

 He was born near Plymouth and was a member of the lesser gentry but he became one of the owners of the Merchants house & in 1601 became Lord Mayor of Plymouth before becoming a privateer (and so-called Elizabethan sea dogs) in the services of Queen Elizabeth I (the Great) (1533-1603, reigned 1558-1603).
-In 1587, he sailed in consort with Sir Francis Drake (c.1540-1596), during Drake's raid on and battle at Cadiz, at the seaport and naval base of Cadiz in the Kingdom of Spain.
+In 1587, he sailed in consort with Sir Francis Drake (c.1540-1596), during Drake's raid on and battle at Cádiz, at the seaport and naval base of Cádiz in the Kingdom of Spain.

 In the 1590s Captain Parker sailed the West Indies islands in the Caribbean Sea of the Americas, taking several prizes.
 He also plundered Puerto Cortés (in modern Honduras) in Central America in 1594 and 1595.
 After 1596, as owner of his own vessel, he partnered with Sir Anthony Sherley (1565-1635), but this relationship ended when after a time no prizes were taken.
 Leaving Captain Sherley behind, Captain Parker attacked Campeche in the Viceroyalty of New Spain (modern Mexico).
 Captain Parker was wounded in that attack but survived and succeeded in capturing a frigate carrying silver which was en route to San Juan de Ulua, the complex of fortresses overlooking and protecting the seaport town of Veracruz of New Spain on the western coast of the Gulf of Mexico.

 Captain Parker next captured Portobello in February 1601, during the ongoing Anglo-Spanish War of 1585-1604.
 Portobello was a very important port being the departure point from which Peruvian treasure fleets left to cross the Atlantic for European Spain.
 Captain Parker then sailed to Panama and plundered Saint Vincent in the Cape Verde Islands.
 He also captured and held for ransom the Cubagua pearl-boats and captured a Portuguese slave ship.
 His successes secured for him a prominent mercantile and later political position in Plymouth, where he was looked upon as a hero of sorts and elected Lord Mayor of the major seaport English town in 1601.